HenokEshetu/Dengel-TextEditor/README.md

 ### CMake

-<p>To build this project using cmake, first you need to create a directory called `build` on the parent directory and by get into that path you can generate `cmake` build files.</p>
+To build this project using cmake, first you need to create a directory called `build` on the parent directory and by get into that path you can generate `cmake` build files.

-<p>CMake it mostly preferable for unix systems as it is fully supported by it very much for decades.</p>
+CMake it mostly preferable for unix systems as it is fully supported by it very much for decades.

 ```sh
 mkdir build